MilesBHuff/Pokedex/README.md

 ### Changes needed for use in a concurrent environment

 I'm not quite sure what this means, but the prompt requires me to address it.
+I reached out asking for clarification, but didn't hear anything back in-time.

 ### Other